james-simone/tutorial-Wilson-AI/docs/index.md

 [NGC catalog](https://catalog.ngc.nvidia.com/).
 Using search we find [pyTorch](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) and under [Tags](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags) you will find pYTorch in a variety of versions.
 Here we select a recent version with the tag `23.02-py3`.
 Under the `...` menus select the 'Copy image path' option to get the path to the container.
-In the `pull` command below prefix the NGC path with `docker://'.
+In the `pull` command below prefix the NGC path with `docker://`.
 We name the local container `pytorch-23.02-py3.sif`.
 ```
 apptainer pull pytorch-23.02-py3.sif docker://nvcr.io/nvidia/pytorch:23.02-py3
 ```
-Note that thw pull command will take some time to complete and the SIF file will be large.
+Note that the pull command will take some time to complete and the SIF file will be large!
 You many wish to store your SIF files in Lustre.